AriFordsham/GHCWiki/status/ghc-7.8.md

   The plan is/was to use dynamic GHCi on as many platforms as possible in 7.8, and to remove support for non-dynamic-ghci in HEAD soon after.
 See discussion in [\#8039](https://gitlab.haskell.org//ghc/ghc/issues/8039), however.

 - [Overloaded record fields](records/overloaded-record-fields/plan), by Adam Gundry (GSOC).
 Not sure if this will be done.

+- [Newtype wrappers](newtype-wrappers), by Joachim Breitner.
+This probably won't be ready for 7.8.